brunobord/stardrifter/stardrifter/quickstart.md

 Are you in a hurry? do you already know what to do to play Stardrifter?
 Here's a quick summary of what you'll have to do to build a Stardrifter.

+# What do I need to play?

+* At least two 6-side dice, and eventually one 4-side die.
+* Pen, erasers, papers,
+* You may want to print a Character sheet, a Ship sheet and a handful of World sheets.
+Or alternatively, take a stack of simple index cards where you'll write stats on.

 # Character

 1 - Pick a name